DavidMahadi/EYE-OF-RWANDA/my project/README.md

-# Peek Rwanda - Travel Website
+# Discover Rwanda - Travel Website

 A modern, responsive travel website inspired by Peek Rwanda, built with HTML, CSS, and JavaScript.